buhrerm/mondays-updates/README.md

 For a given board in a Mondays.com workspace, you can use this to fetch your updates and template them in html for your business website.

-- The frontend/RefinedRenUpdates.html file is the html code you can copy into your website.
+- The frontend/widget.html file is the html code you can copy into your website.
+  - frontend/widgetInheritArrow.html inherits a specific squarespace default arrow for pagination
 - The lambda/index.mjs file is the js code you can run on cloud infrastructure (lambda), or run on another server.

 .env file: